Comparing email previews providers? Discover our new pricing options - chat to sales or book a demo to unlock your savings now

 Convey the reason the image is included

 It’s not enough to state what’s in the image if it’s not clear why the image was included.
-Think about what the point of having the image in your email is, and make sure this is incorporated in your description.
+Think about the purpose of including the image in your email, and make sure this is incorporated in your description.
+E.g, you’re including your company logo: if you only describe what the logo looks like without explaining that the image is a logo, the alt text is missing context, and the viewer won’t understand its meaning.
+Also, if the image is linked, the alt text should describe what happens when the image is clicked.

 Alt text for complex images like graphs, diagrams, and charts should include the key takeaways from the content at the very least.
 Consider what the graph is telling people who look at it and summarize that result instead of simply saying the image is a graph.
 If you have a lot of information in an image, you may want to have a text version of the information linked elsewhere that’s more in-depth than the brief alt text description.